adityatelange/evil-winrm-py/docs/usage.md

 ### Using SSL

 This will use port 5986 for SSL connections by default.
-If you want to use a different port, you can specify it with [custom ort option](#using-custom-port).
+If you want to use a different port, you can specify it with [custom port option](#using-custom-port).

 ```bash
 evil-winrm-py -i <IP> -u <USERNAME> -p <PASSWORD> --ssl